ultral/ultral.github.io/life/remote-work-en.md

 # 2. Do exercises

-There is basal metabolic rate.
+There is a basal metabolic rate.
 It means the number of spent calories per day if you do nothing.
 Usually, the rate is about 1500 kilocalories.
 However, if you eat a chocolate bar you gain approx 500 kilocalories.
 As a result, there is a problem.
 * You work from home.
 * You move less than usual.
 * You eat the same amount of food.
 * You gain weight.

 My weight was 120kg.
-However, during remote work [I lost 50kg](http://www.goncharov.xyz/life/how-to-lose-weight-en.html).
-In short, It's long prune journey.
+However, during remote work, [I lost 50kg](http://www.goncharov.xyz/life/how-to-lose-weight-en.html).
+In short, It's a long tedious journey.
 My advice is to avoid situations like that.
-Hopefully, there are a lot of online services or videos at youtube, as a result, you can create your fitness program without heavies and use your weight.
+Hopefully, there are a lot of online services or videos on youtube, as a result, you can create your fitness program without heavies and use your weight.

 ## Fitness program
-I use fitness workout tabata program: (20 sec exercies + 10 sec rest) х  8 + 60 sec rest
+I use fitness workout tabata program: (20 sec exercises + 10 sec rest) х  8 + 60 sec rest

 My fitness program:
 1. Push-ups.